pmotschmann/Empire/README.md

 4. __Farming system__

 	The farm will allow the player to assign idle citizens to work as farmers.
-The number of farmers will affect how fast you gain new citizes.
+The number of farmers will affect how fast you gain new citizens.
 Some unique buildings such as the green house will upgrade farm effectiveness.

 5. __Mine prospecting__